MyPortugalHoliday.com

 17) O Melro

-The Porta da Vila serves as the main entrance to Óbidos; its unassuming exterior belies the beauty within.
-As you pass through, you'll find yourself beneath a chapel that straddles the main thoroughfare, its walls covered in decorative tiles.
+The Porta da Vila serves as the main entrance to Óbidos, and its plain exterior gives little hint of the beauty within.
+As you pass through, you will find yourself beneath a small chapel that straddles the main thoroughfare, with walls and ceiling covered in decorative tiles.
+It is one of my favourite moments of any visit, and I would encourage you to slow down as you enter rather than walk straight through.

-This gateway, originally constructed in the 14th century, was rebuilt in the 17th century under the orders of King João IV.
-Look up as you enter and you'll see the king's coat of arms displayed above the arch.
-The structure was further remodelled in the 18th century, gaining its current Baroque style.
+The gateway was originally constructed in the 14th century, then rebuilt in the 17th century under the orders of King João IV.
+As you enter, you will see the king's coat of arms displayed above the arch.
+The structure was remodelled again in the 18th century, gaining the Baroque style you see today.

-The gateway's design is as functional as it is beautiful.
-It consists of two small, offset entrances: a clever medieval defensive feature.
-This layout prevented cavalry from charging directly into the town and made it difficult for attackers to use battering rams effectively.
+The design of the Porta da Vila is as practical as it is beautiful.
+It consists of two small, offset entrances, a clever medieval defensive feature that prevented cavalry from charging directly into the town and made it difficult for attackers to use battering rams effectively.
+If you take the steep stairs immediately to your left after passing through, you can climb up for a view of the gate from above, which is the best way to appreciate how the defensive angle works.

 The Porta da Vila, the main gate into the medieval town